carlos-molina/contraval/README.md

-**Implementation time models:** an implementation time model is liable to errors related to the implementation language and to the mapping that programmer implements to convert the abstract model of the smart contract into executable code.
-The programmer needs skill to interprete the abstract model of the smart contract correctly and to map accurately.
+**Implementation time models:** an implementation time model is liable to errors related to the implementation language and to the mapping that the programmer implements to convert the abstract model of the smart contract into executable code.
+The programmer needs skill to interprete the abstract model of the smart contract correctly and to map it accurately.
 For example, smart contracts implemented in Solidity language are known to be at risk of being afflicted by reentrancy, unchecked send, integer overflow, and other language related errors.
 See for example,